open-telemetry/opentelemetry-specification/specification/common/README.md

   - A key/value map, where key is string and value is `any` value.
 Any form of reference loops is disallowed. [since 1.29.0].

-Complex attribute types (such as arrays and maps):

-- SHOULD be used sparingly, in situations where their use minimizes manipulation of the data’s original structure.
+Complex attribute types (such as arrays and maps) SHOULD be used sparingly.
+They may be useful for example in situations where their use minimizes manipulation of the data’s original structure.

-- SHOULD NOT be used with metrics.
+The following value types MUST NOT be used as metric attribute values:

+- Non-homogeneous arrays (arrays containing values of different types).
+- Nested arrays.
+- Key/value maps.

 When exporting to protocols that do not natively support a particular non-string value type the value should be converted to a string JSON-encoding of the value.